UMAprotocol/UMIPs/UMIPs/umip-16.md

 | GASETH-1M | 134400 |

-For example, if the GASETH-1HR is requested for `t1` = October 1st 2020 UTC 00:00:00, and the number of blocks mined btween `t0` = September 30th 2020 UTC 23:00:00 and  `t1` is less than 200, then the DVM medianizes over the 200 blocks mined at time <= `t1` regardless of how long (in wall clock time) it took for these blocks to be mined.
+For example, if the GASETH-1HR is requested for `t1` = October 1st 2020 UTC 00:00:00, and the number of blocks mined between `t0` = September 30th 2020 UTC 23:00:00 and  `t1` is less than 200, then the DVM medianizes over the 200 blocks mined at time <= `t1` regardless of how long (in wall clock time) it took for these blocks to be mined.

 ## Implementation

-The total gas used over the last 300 (GASETH-1HR), 1200 (GASETH-4HR) or 7200 (GASETH-24HR) blocks that were mined at or before the `timestamp` provided to DVM is computed.
+The total gas used by the blocks that were mined over the identifier specific time interval is computed.
+The identifier specific time interval is defined with bounds of the `timestamp` provided to DVM and the `timestamp` less 1HR (GASETH-1HR), 4HR (GASETH-4HR), 24HR (GASETH-1D), 168HR (GASETH-1W) or 720HR (GASETH-1M).
 Transactions in this range are also sorted by `total_gas_consumed`.

 The pseudo-algorithm to calculate the exact data point to report by a DVM reporter is as follows: